 Step 7: Configure Timezone, Index Pattern, Email and Webhook

-You are now ready to start scheduling Alerts.
-Refer to Step-by-Step User Guide for Skedler-Alerts to create alerts.
+To start scheduling alerts.
+Refer to Step-by-Step User Guide for Skedler Alerts to create alerts.

 - Step-by-Step Installation Guide for Skedler Alerts Linux

 - Step-by-Step Shield Configuration Guide for Skedler Alerts

 - Step-by-Step Guide for Offline License Activation for Skedler Alerts